 For example, Clio Grow’s Mailchimp integration lets you tag and categorize your contacts and send them to a corresponding email list automatically when they are entered in your CRM database.
 This eliminates the need for double data entry.
 You could also use a tool like Zapier to streamline this process.

 Building email lists organically from blogs and websites requires a lot of work, but it is also an effective marketing strategy because you don’t have to do anything to manage your lists.
 Your network will also begin growing on its own.

 To start getting email subscribers from your blog or website, you need to:

 - Embed signup forms to capture people’s contact information (name and email)

 - Produce a steady stream of helpful content to generate web traffic and subscribers

-MailChimp and most other email marketing software will give you the option to embed a signup form on your website.
+Mailchimp and most other email marketing software will give you the option to embed a signup form on your website.
 You can just copy/paste the embed code into various pages of your website or blog, and this will enable people to easily opt-in to your mailing list.

-If you use WordPress, there is also a free MailChimp plugin you can install.
+If you use WordPress, there is also a free Mailchimp plugin you can install.

-Embedding the form is the easy part, but getting people to actually subscribe will take a bit more work.
+Still, getting people to subscribe takes a bit of work.
 The best strategy to get email subscribers is to start a law blog and publish high-quality content frequently.
 If you come across as helpful and demonstrate that you are an authority on a certain topic, people will be inclined to subscribe to receive future updates.

 Categorized in: Marketing